hashicorp/terraform-provider-aws/website/docs/r/db_security_group.html.markdown

   Provides an RDS security group resource.
 ---

+!> **WARNING:** With the retirement of EC2-Classic the `aws_db_security_group` resource has been deprecated and will be removed in a future version.
+Any existing resources can be removed from [Terraform state](https://www.terraform.io/language/state) using the [`terraform state rm`](https://www.terraform.io/cli/commands/state/rm#command-state-rm) command.

 # Resource: aws_db_security_group

 Provides an RDS security group resource.
 This is only for DB instances in the